-Vero Beach is located on the Atlantic Coast, halfway between Melbourne (to the North) and Palm Beach (to the South), Florida.
-The town is split between full-time residents and snowbirds (seasonal occupants).
+Vero Beach, Florida, is a town on the Atlantic Coast between Melbourne (to the North) and Palm Beach (to the South).
+It is split between full-time residents and snowbirds (seasonal occupants).
 One of the best things about living in Vero Beach, besides the obvious, is that we have delicious eats and access to incredibly fresh seafood.
 Here is my 42 restaurant guide to Vero Beach, as suggested by a local.

-My favorite deli/sandwich shop in Vero Beach is the casual Barefoot Cafe, on 14th Avenue.
+My favorite deli/sandwich shop in Vero Beach is the casual Barefoot Cafe on 14th Avenue.
 Come in, order at the counter, and relax while browsing local newspapers and regional flyers.
-The Barefoot Cafe has impressive sandwiches, crispy salads, and wonderful homemade side dishes that are priced just right.
+The Barefoot Cafe has impressive sandwiches, crispy salads, and excellent homemade side dishes that are priced just right.
 Best choices?
 The Sesame Seared Tuna Salad (shown below), Caliente Sandwich (it’s spicy perfection!), and Caribbean Shrimp Salad.

 Big Shots Golf

 While you might not think of a golf attraction as somewhere to go just for food, but Big Shots Golf has a menu to please even a refined palate.
 My daughter swears by the Calamari Tower with sweet ginger aioli, the best in town, and the Duck Confit Flatbread.
 Soups, salads, sliders, and sandwiches are also on the menu, plus warm cookie skillets topped with vanilla ice cream.